Theming the browser's address bar to match the brand colors of your Progressive Web App (PWA) provides a more immersive user experience.

-How this audit fails
+How the Lighthouse theme color audit fails #

 The audit fails if Lighthouse doesn't find a

-theme-color meta tag in the page's
+theme-color meta tag in the page's HTML and a

-theme_color property in the Web App Manifest.
+theme_color property in the web app manifest.

-- Add a
+Step 1: Add a

 theme-color meta tag ensures that the address bar is branded when a user visits your site as a normal webpage.
 Set the tag's

-content to any valid CSS
+content attribute to any valid CSS color value:

 <meta name="theme-color" content="#317EFB"/>

-Learn more about
+Learn more about the

-Support for theme-color in Chrome 39 for Android.
+theme-color in Chrome 39 for Android.